Do you have a parasite in your body? (Parasites) Let's find out about this!

 • Zinc

-What should you expect if you have a parasite?
+What to expect if you have a parasite?

-• Practice rigorous hand hygiene: Always wash your hands with clean water and soap before eating, after handling raw meat or fish, and after any potential contact with feces (e.g., changing diapers or cleaning up after pets).
+• Wash your hands often with clean water and an antibacterial soap, especially before eating, after handling raw meat or fish, and after touching feces (e.g., when changing a child's diaper, picking up a pet's feces).

-• Cook food thoroughly: Always cook meat and fish to recommended internal temperatures.
+• Cook meat and fish thoroughly to the recommended internal temperature.
+If you can't do that, avoid eating them.

-If you suspect you have a parasitic infection, or if symptoms persist after treatment, you must consult a doctor promptly.
+If you have symptoms of a parasitic infection, or if you still have symptoms after treatment, be sure to see a doctor.

 • "What type of parasite do I have?"

-• "Do I have symptoms indicative of an underlying parasitic disease?"
+• "Do I have symptoms of a disease caused by this parasite?"

 • "What treatment do you recommend?"

-• "What should I do if my symptoms do not improve?"
+• "What should I do if my symptoms don't get better?"

-• "How can I prevent spreading this to others?"
+• "How can I prevent this parasite from spreading to others?"

-💬 Are parasites just worms that grow inside us?
+💬 Are parasites just worms that grow in our bodies?

-💬 How do these parasites enter our bodies?
+💬 How does a parasite like this enter our bodies?

-💬 Do I absolutely need to take deworming medication to stay safe?
+💬 Do I really need to take deworming medicine to get rid of these?